randy3k/R-Box/README.md

 This package contains an extended version of the R syntax definition, so you can safely disable the default `R` package.
+If you are only interested in the syntax files, check [R-Extended](https://github.com/randy3k/R-Extended).

 ### Getting start